timtadh/hackthology/hackthology/content/blog/lexmachine.md

 string, `abbbba` has 4 `b` characters.
 The third string, `aab` has 1 `b`.
 So all three strings satisfy the second requirement.
 Finally the pattern says a string must end in an `a`.
 The first and the second string both end in `a`.
-However, the third string, `aab`, do not.
+However, the third string, `aab`, does not.
 Therefore, the first and second strings match the pattern but the third string does not.

 #### The Token's for the `dot` Language